 American tenor Jonathan Blalock is one of those opera singers who is not only a pleasure to listen to, but also a delight to talk to.
 The North Carolina native, … Continue reading“What I love most about opera is its transcendent power,” says American Tenor Jonathan Blalock

-Here are five facts to know about The Marriage of Figaro (Le Nozze di Figaro), one of the greatest operas ever written.
-230 years after its premiere, we are still … Continue readingFive Facts to know about Mozart and Da Ponte’s The Marriage of Figaro
+Opera Sense recommended recordings of The Marriage of Figaro (Le Nozze di Figaro): Here are five facts to know about The Marriage of Figaro (Le Nozze di Figaro), one … Continue readingFive Facts to know about Mozart and Da Ponte’s The Marriage of Figaro

 Edita Gruberová is one of the singers I wish I had discovered earlier in my life; every time I hear her, I’m amazed by her intonation, ornamentation, and clarity in … Continue readingEdita Gruberová

 Massimo Cavalletti is a natural talent; the 38 year-old baritone just sang his 100th Met performance of Puccini’s La bohème, the opera he made his Met debut in only six … Continue readingMassimo Cavalletti on his career, La bohème, and new operagoers

 Amanda Majeski has one of those commanding yet intimate soprano voices that makes you forget everything else going on around you.
 When you first hear her, you know immediately that … Continue readingAmanda Majeski, Mozart’s latest Donna Elvira, Countess, and Vitellia

 Italian bass Ferruccio Furlanetto has a powerful, unforgettable sound.
 I know him primarily through Mozart – as Figaro in a famous Met recording of Le Nozze di Figaro and as … Continue readingFerruccio Furlanetto